When To Close Crawl Space Vents

 Why Close Crawl Space Vents

-Closing crawl space vents eliminates airflow to the underside of your house and creates an environment with these 5 benefits:
+Knowing when to close crawl space vents will help eliminate airflow to the underside of your house and creates an environment with these 5 benefits:

 - Can improve the air quality throughout your house